meniRoy/node-leak-hunter/README.md

 While the GC handles memory management automatically, developers still play a crucial role in preventing memory leaks by:
 - Properly releasing references when objects are no longer needed
-- Being mindful of object lifecycles, especially with event listeners and timers
+- Being mindful of object lifecycles, especially with event listeners
-- Avoiding unnecessary references to large objects
+- Avoiding unnecessary references to objects
 - Being careful with global variables and caches

 A memory leak occurs when the application maintains references to objects that are no longer needed, preventing the GC from collecting them.
 This leads to gradually increasing memory consumption over time.